Albertine Sisters: Foundations

-The founder Adam Chmielowski (1845-1916), later known as Saint Brother Albert came from an aristocratic Polish family.
+The founder Adam Chmielowski (1845-1916), later known as Saint Brother Albert, came from an aristocratic Polish family.
 Orphaned at a young age, he grew up expecting to take responsibility for the family estates and studied agriculture.
-The young student, however, was a strong Polish nationalist and took part in the January Uprising of 1863, in the course of which he lost his leg.
+However, the young student was a strong Polish nationalist and participated in the January Uprising of 1863, during which he lost his leg.

-Chmielowski was forced to flee Poland due to the repressive response of the Czarist authorities and moved to Belgium to continue his studies.
-During that period, he discovered that he had artistic talent, and began to develop that ability.
-By the time of his return to Poland in 1874, he was an accomplished painter, who became successful in Kraków.
+Chmielowski was compelled to flee Poland due to the repressive response of the Czarist authorities and moved to Belgium to continue his studies.
+During this period, he discovered his artistic talent and began to develop it.
+By the time of his return to Poland in 1874, he had become an accomplished painter and achieved success in Kraków.

 When he returned to his homeland, Chmielowski was struck at the degree of poverty he saw.
 He began to help at homeless shelters run by the city, where he grew to know the poorest segment of the population at first-hand.
 Over the next decade, he continued this service, while maintaining his artistic career, though he increasingly turned to religious themes.

-By 1887, Chmielowski had decided to abandon his career, to live among the poor and needy and to accept a beggar's life and lifestyle.
-On 25 August of that year, the feast of the patron saint of the Order, Saint Louis, King of France, he became a member of the Third Order of St. Francis, publicly wearing the traditional gray habit of the Order and took the name Brother Albert.
-He began to live in the shelters.
-He gave himself fully to the poor.
+By 1887, Chmielowski had made the decision to abandon his career and live among the poor and needy, adopting a beggar's life and lifestyle.
+On 25 August of that year, the feast of the patron saint of the Order, Saint Louis, King of France, he became a member of the Third Order of St. Francis.
+He publicly wore the traditional gray habit of the Order and took the name Brother Albert.
+He began to reside in shelters and dedicated himself entirely to serving the poor.